 The NFPS feels that ticking a box for agreement with general terms and conditions that hide the granting of direct debit mandates is not a sufficiently safe method.
 It has therefore agreed that mandates should satisfy specific best practice requirements to ensure the transparent and responsible issue of mandates.
 These best practices include transparency, completeness and an acceptable way of signing off, and a simple method for withdrawing mandates.
 They will be evaluated in late 2018.

 The NFPS has called the Association for Netherlands Municipalities and the provincial authorities to account about the fact that less and less local councils accept cash for their services.
 It believes local councils must continue to accept cash to guarantee the availability and accessibility of municipal services for vulnerable population groups.
 Refusing to take cash in situations where consumers are unable to turn to another provider of similar products who does accept cash is unreasonably burdensome for consumers.
 Local councils banning cash payments is one of these situations.

 Study into the environmental impact of debit card transactions

-DNB has studied the ecological footprint of debit card transactions with the help of a life cycle analysis.
+The NFPS has studied the ecological footprint of debit card transactions with the help of a life cycle analysis.
 One of the conclusions of the study was that one debit transaction uses the same amount of energy as an 8 watt energy-saving light bulb does in ninety minutes.
 The total number of all debit transactions made in 2015 had an environmental impact equivalent to approximately 12,000 tonnes of CO2.
 This is approximately 0.006% of the Netherlands' total CO2 emissions.
-Possibilities for reducing the environmental impact of debit card transactions include using sustainable energy to power both POS terminals and the data centres that process the debit card transactions, reducing standby time for POS terminals and extending the life of debit cards.A similar study for cash payments will be conducted in 2017.
+Possibilities for reducing the environmental impact of debit card transactions include using sustainable energy to power both POS terminals and the data centres that process the debit card transactions, reducing standby time for POS terminals and extending the life of debit cards.A similar study for cash payments will be completed in 2018.